 There are many options when it comes to choosing the right apples for baking.
 I like using a combination of apples which provides different textures and flavors to your baked goods.
 Some great options are Granny Smith and Honeycrisp which are firm and tart and hold their shape well.
 Some sweeter options are Fuji, Gala and Braeburn.
 Pink Lady and McIntosh are also great apples for baking.

 - Prep: Preheat the oven to 350 degrees Fahrenheit.
-Grease a 9-inch springform pan or a regular 9-inch cake pan.
+Grease a 9-inch springform pan with cooking spray or butter.
+You can also use a regular 9-inch cake pan lined with a parchment paper circle.

-- Whisk Dry Ingredients: Whisk together the flour, baking powder and salt.
+- Whisk Dry Ingredients: Whisk together the flour, baking powder and salt in a medium bowl..

 - Mix Wet Ingredients: You can mix the batter by hand or using a handheld or stand mixer fitted with the paddle attachment.
 Beat the butter and granulated sugar until light and fluffy.
 Add the eggs one at a time.
+Scrape down the sides of the bowl as needed.
 Add the vanilla and the calvados or rum and mix to combine.
 The batter may look grainy at this point.

 - Add Dry Ingredients Into Wet Mixture: Add the flour mixture and mix until just combined.